What about CO2?

 Carbon dioxide is a greenhouse gas, proved in a laboratory a century ago.

-Global warming has been occurring for a century and concentrations of atmospheric carbon have been rising for a century.
+Climate Change has been occurring for a century and concentrations of atmospheric carbon have been rising for a century.
 Correlation is not causation, but in a rough sense it looked like a fit.

 Ice core data, starting with the first cores from Vostok in 1985, allowed us to measure temperature and atmospheric carbon going back hundreds of thousands of years, through several dramatic global warming and cooling events.
 To the temporal resolution then available (data points more than a thousand years apart), atmospheric carbon and temperature moved in lockstep: they rose and fell together.
 Talk about a smoking gun!

-There were no other credible causes of global warming.
+There were no other credible causes of